Covid-19: Governor’s words ‘abusive’, says Mamata Banerjee; hits back with 14-page letter

 West Bengal Chief Minister Mamata Banerjee on Saturday wrote a 14-page letter to Governor Jagdeep Dhankhar – the latest in the escalating war of words between the two over Covid-19 management in the state – and accused him of using “abusive” language against her and state ministers, PTI reported.

 Banerjee’s rebuttal came after receiving two letters from Dhankhar last week.
-In his letters, the governor had accused Mamata Banerjee of having “abjectly failed” in dealing with the Covid-19 situation in the state.
+In his letters, the governor had accused Banerjee of having “abjectly failed” in dealing with the Covid-19 situation in the state.
 He had also alleged that Banerjee was trying to cover up her government’s “monumental failures”

 “Such words and such communications of such content, tenor and tone from a Governor to an elected CM [chief minister] are unprecedented in the annals of Indian constitutional and political history,” Banerjee wrote in her letter, according to PTI.
 “Your words against me and my ministers and officers can be described as vituperative, intemperate, intimidating and abusive.”
 Banerjee accused Dhankhar of preaching and sermonising constitutional norms without practicing them.